Hypertensive Disorders of Pregnancy

-- Historical and Recent Changes in Maternal Mortality Due to Hypertensive Disorders in the United States, 1979 to 2018external icon
+- Historical and Recent Changes in Maternal Mortality Due to Hypertensive Disorders in the United States, 1979 to 2018

 This study evaluates the contributions of maternal age, year of the mother’s death, and year of the child’s birth on trends in hypertension-related maternal deaths in the United States.

 This report from the American College of Obstetricians and Gynecologists Task Force on Hypertension in Pregnancy provides evidence-based recommendations for the management of patients with hypertension during and after pregnancy.

 - Screening for Preeclampsia: US Preventive Services Task Force Recommendation Statement